prana-W/Attendance-Seeker/README.md

 <h2>How to use?<h2>

 1. You can select any desired roll number from the dropdown as shown in the image below.
-2. After selecting, wait for about 7 seconds (as it takes time from the server)
+2. After selecting, wait for about 7 seconds (as it takes time from fetching data from the server)
 3. The attendance table automatically gets updated!

 <img src = "ss.png">